Vindexus/mcgrules/onemoresong.md

 ---

 # Ending the Game
-When the last Effect card is drawn from the Effect deck that is the last round.
+When the last Hype card is drawn from the Hype deck that is the last round.

 ## Determining Winner
 When the game is over players find their final store.